 - Adult chronic home care recipients;

 - Pregnant women; and

 Alternative ways to celebrate

 - Instead of a large family dinner, enjoy an outdoor hike with your loved ones.
-Remember to physically distance if you are not part of the same household and wear a mask if you can’t keep 2 metres (6 feet) apart.

 - Date modified: